nus-cs2113-AY2021S1/tp/docs/UserGuide.md

  &nbsp;

  Note from the expected outcome that the show WatchHistory has been updated from S1E1 to S1E2.
-That is because you have told the program that you have watched S1E1 of friends, and are now watching S1E2 of friends!<br>
+That is because you have told the program that you have watched S1E1 of Friends, and are now watching S1E2 of Friends!<br>

  In addition, the previously set time limit of 120 minutes has been reduced to 60 minutes.